On Kakeya maps with regularity assumptions: Introduction

-Since $\det(D\phi)$ is nonzero almost everywhere (we will explicitly calculate $\det(D\phi)$ later), the left hand side and hence the right hand side is nonzero.
-As a result $|\im(\phi)|>0$.
-In fact we shall see in Section \ref{relatedsec} that using Lemma \ref{lem1}, \ref{lem2} we can show $|\im (\phi)|$ is bounded from below by some positive constant depending only on the Lipschitz constant of $\phi.$
+Therefore, $\det(D\phi)=\det(D_{v,t}\phi(v,t))$ is a monic polynomial of degree $n-1$ in variable $t$.
+Therefore, $\det(D\phi)$ is nonzero almost everywhere.
+This implies \eqref{areaformula} is nonzero, and hence $|\im(\phi)|>0$.
+In fact we shall see in Section \ref{relatedsec} that using the winding numbers we can show $|\im (\phi)|$ is bounded from below by some positive constant depending only on the Lipschitz constant of $\phi.$